 It is difficult to summarize all that goes into caring for any pet bird, much less one as complex as a parrot.
-However, there are a few key points about parrots that parents should keep in mind before rushing out to get one for their child:
+There are a few key points about parrots that parents should keep in mind before rushing out to get one for their child:

 - Parrots can be dangerous.
 Parrots both large and small are essentially wild animals.
-Even very tame parrots have the capacity to seriously injure people with their powerful beaks and sharp claws, even if they don't mean to.
-Children are particularly at risk due to their tendencies to make quick movements and loud noises that could frighten a pet bird.
+Even very tame parrots can seriously injure people with their powerful beaks and sharp claws, even if they don't mean to.
+Children are at risk due to their tendencies to make quick movements and loud noises that could frighten a pet bird.
 If you do consider a parrot as a pet for your child, it is advised that you don't allow the two of them to interact without close adult supervision.

 - Parrots can be messy and take up a lot of space.
 By nature, birds create a big mess when they are eating, drinking, and playing.
-Many times, children can overlook big messes like this when their parents simply cannot.
-If your child wants a pet parrot, he or she will need to understand that the bird's cage will need to be thoroughly cleaned every day in order to keep the bird from getting very sick.
-Proper hygiene is essential to stop disease from spreading to both the bird and the child.
+Many times, children can overlook big messes such as this when their parents simply cannot.
+If your child wants a pet parrot, he or she will need to understand that the bird's cage will need to be thoroughly cleaned every day to keep the bird from getting sick.
+Proper hygiene is essential to stop the disease from spreading to both the bird and the child.
 In addition to all this, parrots need large cages and lots of "parrot proof" space to exercise and play.
-Are you willing and able to provide the space and time necessary to keep a pet parrot properly?
-Is your child responsible enough to take on the duties of feeding and cleaning on their own?
-These are both questions that you should ask yourself before committing to a pet parrot!

 - Parrots can live for a very long time.
 Many parents are apprehensive about making a commitment to a pet with a longer than average lifespan, and understandably so.
-For this reason, it's important for parents to realize that parrots can live for up to 50 years or more when properly cared for.
-The decision to adopt a parrot is not one to be taken lightly!
+For this reason, parents need to realize that parrots can live for up to 50 years or more when properly cared for.
+The decision to adopt a parrot is not one to be taken lightly.